-- Providing fair notice of changes in the employee's work schedule in the event of unforeseen circumstances or emergencies; - Review Reviewing and approve/deny approving/denying completed employee timesheets in order to pay employees according to the FMA predetermined payroll schedule.
-Net wages are gross earnings calculated according to the employee's pay rate, minus payroll deductions for the employee's share of applicable State, Federal, and local payroll withholdings; - Ensure Ensuring employees are not signing or sending in their own timesheets; - Reporting any incidents of abuse, neglect or exploitation by any employee or other service provider to the Support Broker and/or Care Coordinator; - Maintaining SDCB employee and service records and documentation in accordance with SDCB rules and policies, and Federal and state employment rules; - As the common-law employer, fully cooperating with the New Mexico Department of Workforce Solutions (DWS) in any investigations or other matters related to his/her SDCB employees; - Work Working with the FMA and Care Coordinator on payment issues; - Fully cooperating with the State's worker's compensation carrier.
-Responsibilities include reporting claims and providing information to New Mexico Mutual; - Meeting Federal employer requirements, such as completing and maintaining a Federal I-9 form for each employee as required by law; and - When necessary, requesting assistance from the Support Broker and/or Care Coordinator with any of these SDCB responsibilities.
+- Agreeing that SDCB employees may not begin work until all materials necessary for a CBC have been received by the FMA and the employee has successfully passed the COR background check and the National Sex Offender Registry; - Agreeing to select or employ the employee on an interim (temporary) basis until a final CBC has been successfully completed, for those crimes determined to be disqualifying convictions as stated in NMSA 1978, Section 29-17-3.
+The EOR discusses this with the employee and reserves the right to dismiss the employee based on the results of the CBC; - Providing fair notice of changes in the employee's work schedule in the event of unforeseen circumstances or emergencies; - Reviewing and approving/denying completed employee timesheets in order to pay employees according to the FMA predetermined payroll schedule.
+Net wages are gross earnings calculated according to the employee's pay rate, minus payroll deductions for the employee's share of applicable State, Federal, and local payroll withholdings; - Ensuring employees are not signing or sending in their own timesheets; - Reporting any incidents of abuse, neglect or exploitation by any employee or other service provider to the Support Broker and/or Care Coordinator; - Maintaining SDCB employee and service records and documentation in accordance with SDCB rules and policies, and Federal and state employment rules; - As the common-law employer, fully cooperating with the New Mexico Department of Workforce Solutions (DWS) in any investigations or other matters related to his/her SDCB employees; - Working with the FMA and Care Coordinator on payment issues; - Fully cooperating with the State's worker's compensation carrier.
+Responsibilities include reporting claims and providing information to New Mexico Mutual; - Meeting Federal employer requirements, such as completing and maintaining a Federal I-9 form for each employee as required by law; and - Meeting Federal requirements by using the state EVV system to document PCS and Respite services; and - When necessary, requesting assistance from the Support Broker and/or Care Coordinator with any of these SDCB responsibilities.